Markland, Newfoundland and Labrador: Attractions

 Rodrigues Markland Cottage Winery is located in Markland.
 They use local hand-picked berries such as blueberry and bakeapple, to produce wine.
 This Winery offers tours and wine tasting to visitors all year round.

 The locals enjoy riding snowmobiles and quad bikes, as well as fishing and boating.

 Government

 Markland is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Karen Durfey.

 Notable people

-Actress and model Shannon Tweed was born in Placentia, but raised in Markland.
+Actress and model Shannon Tweed was born in St. John's, but raised in Markland.